nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 API: `BaseException.java` and its subclasses

 `BaseException.java`:
-- handles all exceptions that occur during the execution of PatientManager
+- handles all exceptions that occur during the execution of Patient Manager
-- can report an error message, prompting the user to provide a syntatically correct command
+- can report an error message, prompting the user to provide a syntactically correct command
 - may also report the cause of error for debugging purposes

 ### Commons

-Constants used by multiple classes are stored in the `seedu.duke.Constants` class.
+There are two common classes, `Constants` and `Common`.

+`seedu.duke.Constants` class stores constants used by multiple classes.
+This includes help and exception messages, magic numbers, delimiter for save file parsing, etc.

+`seedu.duke.Common` class have a number of static methods shared by multiple command classes.
+For example, it includes `isValidID()` for checking the validity of an NRIC/FIN number.

 ## Implementation

 This section describes some noteworthy details on how certain details are implemented.

-### Tokenizing User Input
+### Parsing User Input and Initializing Command Class

 The parser is one of the core components in charge of parsing all user input commands into program-understandable commands and arguments.
 For the ease of expansion of this program's functionality as well as for its testability, reflection is used to invoke